isomerpages/moe-fairfieldsec/_parents/PDLP/Info on DMA.md

 ##### Default

 Default setting treats the iPad as a device which is used for learning only.
-The restrictions set in place are derived from the perspective of how a teacher would want the device to behave in order for the student to learn in the most desirable environment.
-The assumption is that the student will be inclined to use the iPad more as an entertainment device rather than as a learning device if there are no clear boundaries and control.
+The restrictions set in place are derived from the perspective of how a teacher would want the device to behave in order for the student to learn in the most desirable environment.&nbsp;The assumption is that the student will be inclined to use the iPad more as an entertainment device rather than as a learning device if there are no clear boundaries and control.

 ##### Option A

-Option A provides a hybrid model of allowing parental control after school hours so that their child’s online behaviour can be managed according to the parents’ preferences. **However, this option requires the parent to be more savvy with technology, as there are more settings to be managed by the parent.** Choose this option if you would like to give more opportunities for your child to explore the cyberworld of online amusement and attractions.
+Option A provides a hybrid model of allowing parental control after school hours so that their child’s online behaviour can be managed according to the parents’ preferences.&nbsp;**However, this option requires the parent to be more savvy with technology, as there are more settings to be managed by the parent.**&nbsp;Choose this option if you would like to give more opportunities for your child to explore the cyberworld of online amusement and attractions.
 Conversely, you may tighten the controls or shut the iPad down earlier.

 ##### Option B

-Option B gives the student complete freedom in the use of iPad after school. **This option should only be chosen if parents totally trust their child’s handling of the iPad and what they do online.** Ideally, such a child should be rule-abiding, disciplined and mature enough to control his/her actions.
+Option B gives the student complete freedom in the use of iPad after school.&nbsp;**This option should only be chosen if parents totally trust their child’s handling of the iPad and what they do online.**&nbsp;Ideally, such a child should be rule-abiding, disciplined and mature enough to control his/her actions.
 Without boundaries and control, students may find themselves glued to their screens and become addicted to the various online games and videos.